FacuM/superadmin/facebookupdater/README.md

 - Please see definition for minTime "var minTime=15552000;" at the second line (line 2, just in case) of "test.js" to change the minimum account creation date.
 It is in seconds.
 The default, means 6 months.

 - Edit the numeric part of "}, 60000);" (from the function setTimeout at the bottom of "test.js").
 Example: change 60000 by 5000 to set at "every 5 seconds".
 Please take in mind that lower numbers mean more resources usage.
 This value is measured in milliseconds.

+- Edit the numeric part of "}, 5000);" (from the last line of "test.js" ) to set the waiting time.
+This ensures that the site has been completely loaded before the bot starts.